Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Inequalities for the control variables

+Similarly to the BS conditions~(2), the existence of solutions $\bm{z}$ for the control inequalities of Eq.~\eqref{eq:condcontr1} can be efficiently verified via linear programming.
+To this end, it is convenient to reformulate Eq.~\ref{eq:condcontr1} using the modified BS conditions of Eq.~\eqref{eq:condknebel}, which, we proved in Sec.~\ref{sec:nummeth}, are equivalent to Eq.~(2).
+Again inserting the decomposition for $A$ and a target vector $\nu_S$, one finds

-These inequalities are equivalent to Eq.~(4), but more amenable for numerical solution.
-Indeed, we can solve the system~\eqref{eq:Blin} through linear programming routines by representing them as constraints to the linear program
+These inequalities are equivalent to Eq.~(7), but more amenable for numerical solution.
+Indeed, we can find solutions of the system~\eqref{eq:Blin} by representing it as the constraint in the linear program

 where $f(\bm{z})$ is a linear function of $\bm{z}$.
-While the usual goal of the linear program is to optimize the linear function $f(\bm{z})$ compatibly with the constraints, for our purposes it is sufficient to find a feasible solution satisfying the latter, and we can thus simply choose $f(\bm{z})=0$.
-The formulation of Eq.~\eqref{eq:lp} is adopted for enabling the use of SciPy built-in routines~\cite{Scipy}).
-In~\eqref{eq:lp}, we have defined the matrix $\mathcal{B} = [B, B]$ and the vector $\bm{n}_\epsilon = [\bm{0}_{\mathrm{dim}(B)}, \bm{\nu} - \bm{\epsilon}]$, where $\bm{\epsilon}$ is a tolerance parameters with chosen value $\epsilon_j=10^{-2}$, allowing us to include the strict inequality of the second condition in~\eqref{eq:Blin} as a `$\le$' inequality in~\eqref{eq:lp}.
-The constraint on $\bm{z}$ is imposed with $z_{\mathrm{max}}/\chi_{\rm max}^2 = 1$ to ensure experimental practicality of the parameters found, such that the dispersive coupling does not exceed a maximum value $\chi_{\rm max}$, as discussed in the main text.
+While the goal of the linear program is to optimize the linear function $f(\bm{z})$ compatibly with the constraints, for our purposes it is sufficient to find a feasible solution satisfying the latter, and we can thus simply choose $f(\bm{z})=0$.
+In~\eqref{eq:lp}, we have defined the matrix $\mathcal{B}$ with block structure $\mathcal{B} = [B, B]$ and the vector $\bm{n}_\epsilon = [\bm{0}_{\mathrm{dim}(B)}, \bm{\nu} - \bm{\epsilon}]$, where $\bm{\epsilon}$ are tolerance parameters with chosen value $\epsilon_j=10^{-2}$, allowing us to include the strict inequality of the second condition in~\eqref{eq:Blin} as a `$\le$' inequality in~\eqref{eq:lp}.
+The constraint on $\bm{z}$ is imposed with $z_{\mathrm{max}} = 1$ to ensure experimental practicality of the parameters found, such that the dispersive coupling does not exceed a maximum value $\chi_{\rm max}$, as discussed in the main text.
+The linear program of Eq.~\eqref{eq:lp} can then be solved by means of SciPy built-in routines~\cite{Scipy}.